frotaur/LLM-Arrows-of-Time/README.md

                 Path for the tokenizer to use (only used for logging snippets).
 Relative to the script folder.
   -p PROJECT_NAME, --project_name PROJECT_NAME
                 Name of the project to log to.
+  -r RUN_NAME, --run_name RUN_NAME
-  -s, --no_step_pickup
+                Name of the run.
+Defaults to the '.json' filename -s, --no_step_pickup
                 If set, train steps_to_train steps more.
 Otherwise, will train UP TO steps_to_train TOTAL steps."
   ```